 Many managers are familiar with the say-isms about giving constructive feedback such as it should be timely, specific, and continuous.
-However, fewer managers know how to solicit productive feedback for themselves and employees.
+However, fewer managers know how to elicit productive feedback for themselves and employees.

-To lead this generation of employees, managers must transition from solely giving feedback to soliciting productive questions that create an opportunity for coaching.
+To lead this generation of employees, managers must transition from solely giving feedback to leading productive conversations that create an opportunity for development.